39-Year-Old Outfielder – Free Agent

 Michael Cuddyer Contract Information:

-Cuddyer agreed to a three-year, $31.5 million contract with Colorado in December of 2011.
+Cuddyer signed a two-year, $21 million contract with the Mets in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Michael Cuddyer – simply subscribe now.

 |Last 14 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|

 |Last 30 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|

 Michael Cuddyer Split Stats (View Full Split Stats)